Dickens, Charles

 6/1/1857"The Frozen Deep" by Wilkie Collins is performed by Charles Dickens' theatre group.
 It was the first of four semi-public performances at Tavistock House, Dickens' home in London.
 About ninety people were present.
 [Collins, Wilkie]

 9/7/1857Charles Dickens refuses a meeting with queen Victoria twice.
 He had privately performed the succesful play "The Frozen Deep" with his amateur company at the Gallery of Illustration.
-Victoria wanted to thank him, but he answered that he didn't want to talk to her in his acting clothes.
+Victoria wanted to thank him, but he answered that he did not want to talk to her in his acting clothes.
 In a second letter she insisted but he refused again.

 21/8/1857Wilkie Collins' play "The Frozen Deep" is performed three times in Manchester at the Free Trade Hall.
 Dickens played the main part in the play that was written by his friend and the public was completely under his spell.
 The second night was attended by 3,000 people.
 He had hired the actress Frances Ternan together with her daughters Maria and Ellen.
 Ellen was so impressed by the scene in which Dickens died that her tears fell on his beard and his clothes.
 The performances were given August 21, 22 and 24.
 [Collins, Wilkie][Ternan, Ellen][Ternan, Maria Susanna]